 Ramping up the speed and maneuverability of modern sleds means ramping up the opportunity to have something go wrong.
 Like anything else, sledding safety requires the right gear and a dose of common sense.

 First of all, dress properly.
 Sledding is so much fun, you might not notice how cold it is, so frostbite is a concern.
 Also, sledding alternates aerobic activity (climbing the hill) with an adrenaline rush (sliding down) so you want to be able to adjust your clothing—unzipping while you are climbing, buttoning up before your descent.

-Good mittens or gloves are necessary not only for warmth but also to protect your hands from impacts–getting you fingers pinched between a sled and hard snow
+Good mittens or gloves are necessary not only for warmth but also to protect your hands from impacts–getting your fingers pinched between a sled and hard snow can really hurt.